-When the generator requires servicing or repairs, the manufacturer recommends contacting an Independent Authorized Service Dealer (IASD) for assistance.
+When the generator requires servicing or repairs, Generac recommends contacting an IASD for assistance.
 Authorized service technicians are factory-trained and are capable of handling all service needs.
-To locate the nearest IASD, please visit the dealer locator at:
+To locate the nearest IASD, please visit the dealer locator at: www.generac.com/Dealer-Locator.

-www.honeywellgenerators.com/find-a-dealer